 I’ll bet you’ve never been shopping online and thought “Virtual fitting rooms are great at helping me choose a size.”
-Don’t worry, you’re not the only one.
-They just aren’t as helpful as we need them to be yet.
-The Covid-19 pandemic is shedding more light on the need to improve online fitting.
-For years the industry has introduced novel fit solutions such as personal avatars, only to continuously revert back to 3D body scanning and questionnaires as the more practical solutions.
-Both have merit but do little to factor in the most important aspect of fashion, fit preference.
-Tailored is helping to change that.
+Don’t worry, you’re not alone.
+Virtual fitting rooms could be great, they’re just not as useful as we need them to be yet.
+More light is being shed on this topic by the Covid-19 pandemic.
+For years technology companies have introduced novel fit solutions, such as personal avatars, only to continuously revert back to body scanning and questionnaires.
+Both of these have merit as well, but where they excel at innovativeness, they lack in effectiveness.
+These methods do little to account for the most important aspect of fashion, fit preference.
+Tailored is helping change that with Capture.

 Garment Scanning Technology

 According to Digital Commerce 360, online apparel sales have fluctuated greatly during the pandemic and it remains one of the worse hit sectors.
 Store closures make it difficult to visit your favorite store to try something on, so what to do?
 Your current wardrobe is the greatest indicator of how you prefer your clothing to fit.
 Tailored is capitalizing on this with its garment scanning technology, Capture.
 Grab your mobile device, lay a well fitting garment out flat and snap a photo.
 Capture’s algorithms instantly measure your entire garment and can then sort a product catalog by fit match.

 Made-to-measure and bespoke clothing retailers have expressed similar sentiments around virtual fitting.
 To improve the online ready-to-wear and custom apparel experience, additional customer data points are needed.
 Tailored hopes to deliver this with Capture, giving retailers their first glimpse into a customers current wardrobe.